 Participants may borrow against their accounts up to the lesser of (a) 50% of their vested account balance (b) \$50,000 reduced by the greatest outstanding loan balance within the previous 12 months or (c) the amount of loan which the Trustees determine can be reasonably paid from the participants' wages.
 The Plan permits a maximum of 2 loans at one time.
 Loans are due over a minimum of 1 year and maximum of 4-1/2 years.
-Loans bear interest at the prime rate, plus 1.50%, as reported by the Federal Reserve Bank at the inception of the loan.
-As of December 31, 2015, the interest rates on outstanding notes receivable was 4.75% with various maturities through July 2020.
+With limited exceptions, loans bear interest at the prime rate, plus 1.50%, as reported by the Federal Reserve Bank at the inception of the loan.
+As of December 31, 2016, the interest rates on outstanding notes receivable ranged between 4.75% and 5.25% with various maturities through July 2021.